githubb-userr/js-book/js-book/chapter 12.md

 Now, to run our .js file we're going to type in cmd/terminal `node [filename.js]`.
 Typically index.js, as index.js is a sort of standard for the root of a project, however you can name it anything.

 If this works, you'll now have a server running!
+In the case that it says something like `Access denied for port 80`, you can either try running the .js file as admin (sudo in linux) *or*, you can try changing the port that it's running on, to something like 3000.
+Then you should be able to access it at http://localhost:3000.